Integralist/Style-Guides/JavaScript Style Guide.md

 ###JavaScript Build Script

-For our JavaScript, because we use AMD and specifically [RequireJs](http://requirejs.org/), we also use RequireJs' own build script which is called 'r.js'.
+For our JavaScript, because we use AMD and specifically [RequireJS](http://requirejs.org/), we also use RequireJS' own build script which is called 'r.js'.

 The way 'r.js' works is that you execute a configuration file via the command line (using either Java or Node.js)